IrfanRamzanParray/IrfanRamzanParray/README.md

 - 👋 Hi, I’m @IrfanRamzanParray
-- 👀 I’m interested in fields like neural networks, machine learing using python
+- 👀 I’m interested in fields like Deep Learning, machine learing using python
 - 🌱 I’m currently doing research in Hyperspectral Imaging and Artificial Intelligence.
 - 💞️ I’m looking to collaborate on AI based projects
 - 📫 You can reach me @ linkedin.com/in/irfan-ramzan-parray-0882bb123